 So far, my results are not consistent with the findings of Brooke (1990).
 It stands out that the group composition during the reproductive season is not that of a harem, as it was previously reported, for I have found that there is more than one male per group (N= 8 tents).
-Overall, I have studied the group composition of 38 tents (Table 1).
+Overall, I have studied the group composition of 23 tents (Table 1) and will continue to gather data throughout this year.
 I am also taking tissue samples for future studies, for this will help clarify the level of genetic relationship among individuals, and the reproductive success of each male.